gatenbysanderson/laravel-pdf-generator/README.md

 ### Further Information

-This package is simply a wrapper for the PDF Generator SDK which allows blade files to be compiled down to HTML for convenience.
-For further information, please see [gatenbysanderson/pdf-generator-sdk](https://github.com/gatenbysanderson/pdf-generator-sdk).
+This package is simply a wrapper for the PDF Generator SDK which allows Blade files to be compiled down into HTML for convenience.
+For more information, please see [gatenbysanderson/pdf-generator-sdk](https://github.com/gatenbysanderson/pdf-generator-sdk).

 ## Running the Tests